Porges/optimal_pow_template/README.md

 optimal_pow_template
 ====================

-C++ template for generating optimal exponentiation chains (sort of by accident).
+C++ template for generating exponentiation chains (sort of by accident).

+Disclaimer: not actually optimal.

 Compile with something like: